AriFordsham/GHCWiki/plugins/type-checker/row-types/coxswain.md

 I wasn't expecting that worrying number of coercions or that `fmono2` declaration.
 Adding those to the list.
 Thanks, Simon!

 # Future Directions

-## Polykind columns types

-Our labels are polykinded, but our column types are currently restricted to `*`.
-That would be pretty straight-forward to generalize.

 ## Other Row Relations